 Ted Kaplun, Personal Injury Lawyer at kaplunmarx.com

-The Covid-19 pandemic has had widespread negative effects on most businesses and has not spared the personal injury law space.
+The COVID-19 pandemic has had widespread negative effects on most businesses and has not spared the personal injury law space.
 Our personal injury law firm just outside of Philadelphia, Pennsylvania, is no different.
 We have witnessed a sharp downturn in new case inquiries, which coincides with people being quarantined at homes.
 Auto insurance companies do not gift premium dollars back because people are driving more.

 Times of crisis are also times of opportunity.
-We have used the work from home period to streamline our marketing plan as follows:
+We have used the work-from-home period to streamline our marketing plan as follows:

 (2) ramping up our online content creation and publishing